berkeleyauv/robosub_ws/README.md

 This is used for master builds.
 ***

-### Building
+### Installing
-In order to build the code make sure to run `vcs import < ***.repos` in the `ws/src` repository.
+In order to build the code, make sure to run `vcs import < {file}.repos` in the `src/` folder.
 This should be done for both the desired underlay and overlay .repos file in order to ensure that all dependencies are handled and that the code is at the correct version.
-For example if I want to build the code that is in the master release, I would  run from within `ws/src` the following:
+For example if I want to build the code that is in the master release, I would  run from within `src/` the following:
-`vcs import < ../../repos/master.repos` and `vcs import < ../../repos/deps.repos`.
+`vcs import < ../repos/master.repos` and `vcs import < ../repos/deps.repos`.

 **Pro Tip**: If you want to update repositories (fetch remote) installed with vcs simply run `vcs custom --args remote update` in the directory with the repositories you wish to update.

-Once you have performed the above tasks you will want to finish up by running the rosdep command to cover any minor deps managed entirely by the ROS2 open source community.
+Once you have performed the above tasks you will want to finish up by running the `rosdep` command to cover any minor deps managed entirely by the ROS2 open source community.

-`rosdep install --from-paths src --ignore-src -r -y` You should now be able to successfully run `colcon build --symlink-install` to compile your code.
-For release, make sure to build with the release compilation flag set using the following command `colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release`.
+    rosdep install --from-paths src --ignore-src -r -y

+You should now be able to successfully run `colcon build --symlink-install` to build your workspace.

 ## Contributing and Code Versioning
 Development should proceed as follows.
 - All new features require a new branch on the package it will be in.
-These branches should be made off the development branch.
+These branches should be made off the master branch.
-- When done, new features will be merged into the development branch of each package for integration testing.
-- Once a stable fully tested version of the development code is finished, it will be pushed to the master branch.
+- Once a stable fully tested version of the branch code is finished, it will be pushed to the master branch.

 Remember to add any new repos that are added in one of the `.repos` files to the `.gitignore`.